16 Mind-Blowing Facts About Money That Will Make Your Jaw Drop

 Pennies could bankrupt us

 Today, it costs more than a penny to make a penny.
 According to the U.S. Mint, it costs them roughly 1.7 cents per coin.
-These are the eight presidential myths that you need to stop believing right now.

 Money: the ultimate compost

 Today, we trash them.
 A farm in Delaware mulches more than four tons of worn-out U.S. cash into compost every day.
 Check out these 18 science facts your science teacher forgot to tell you!

 It takes about 4,000 double folds (first forward and then backward) before a bill will tear.
 It takes far fewer folds for a vending machine to reject your bill—but you can fix that by popping your Washington in the microwave for about 20 seconds to crisp it right up just like this video.

 Bill death happens more often than you’d think.
 With a lifespan of about 4.5 years, the $10 bill is our shortest-living note.
 Our longest-living note, the $100 bill, lasts only 15 years.
 (Think you’re well-versed in state trivia?
 Check out these 50 astonishing facts about each state!)